The Evolution Of A Farmhouse Breakfast Area

 I’ve mentioned before, that our breakfast area sits in one of two turrets that are on the back of our house (the other is in our master bedroom).
 I love, love, love the panoramic view that it provides of our back yard, but it was a bit of a challenge to come up with window treatments that were a) affordable, b) easy to install and c) didn’t block any of the view.
 I always thought that I would go with diy faux roman shades on each of the windows, but decided that they wouldn’t be quite right in this space.
 My solution was an affordable, no-sew, drapery option.
 You can see how I put the whole window treatment together HERE.
 BTW, that’s the granite on the corner of the kitchen island that you see in the lower left corner in the photo.

-I almost always think that window treatments give most any room the finishing touch that it needs.
+I almost always think that window treatments give most any room the finishing final touch that it needs.
 In this case, they help to enhance the view instead of blocking it or detracting from it.
 My windows aren’t that dirty – it’s just the glare from the sun!

-Plus, the grays, whites and browns in the drapery fabric tie in perfectly with the rest of the room.
+Plus, the grays, whites and browns in the pretty drapery fabric tie in perfectly with the rest of the room.

 Over on the sideboard, I replaced a few things after I removed the Christmas touches that I had added.
 I filled my vintage looking toolbox with an assortment of black, white and gray dishes.
 How cute are the black and white striped pitchers?
 I found them in the dollar spot at Target last week.
 Did you spy the wood block that I used to raise the pitcher in the toolbox higher?
 Shhhh…don’t tell.

-I added a little touch of winter with a few sweet deer Christmas ornaments and neutral bottle brush trees under a cloche.
+I added a little touch of holiday winter with a few sweet deer Christmas ornaments and neutral bottle brush trees under a cloche.

 I allowed Mr. Wilbur to keep his position of authority, but removed the small silver Christmas ornaments that I had tucked into the wreath.
 I replaced the ginormous Christmas pinecones with a lantern holding an artichoke stacked on a couple of gray plates and stole the black and white canisters from my laundry room.